Names Of 6 “Fallen Heroes” Released As U.S. Proves Dominant In Iran Conflict

 However, in that same news conference, the cost of winning was also shared.

-Addressing the press, Air Force Gen. Dan “Raizin” Caine said, “It’s with profound sadness and gratitude that I share the names of four of our six fallen heroes.”
+Addressing the press, Chairman of the Joint Chiefs of Staff Gen. Dan “Raizin” Caine said, “It’s with profound sadness and gratitude that I share the names of four of our six fallen heroes.”

-As the families of two of the soldiers are still being notified of their death, the identities of only the first four soldiers killed in the conflict were disclosed, and are as follows:
+As the families of two of the soldiers were still being notified of their death, the identities of only the first four soldiers killed in the conflict were disclosed, and are as follows:

 Gen. Caine noted that all six of the soldiers killed were assigned to the 103rd Sustainment Command, an Army Reserve unit based in Des Moines, Iowa.